Skip to content

 Set along the peaceful Hozu River in the scenic Arashiyama Hills, we welcome you to enjoy an authentic Japanese-style experience.
 A harmonious blend of a relaxing haven and the modern conveniences of a vibrant city, our luxury hotel is perfectly poised to offer access to some of Japan’s most important national treasures.

-Explore Learn More
+Explore External link opens in new window Learn More

 HOTEL THE MITSUI KYOTO, a Luxury Collection Hotel & Spa